saskymiika/garbagecollector/js_DOM_manipulation_library/README.md

   .then(movies => {
      ul.list('li', {class: 'list-item'}, movies)
 ```
-> But be aware, if you skip handling the data the risk of errors increase.
+> BUT: if you skip handling the data, the risk of errors increase.
 > Using the ChildProps constructor is for sure the safest way to get right data format.

 ## Attribute behavior